The Mixed Integer 0-1 Knapsack Problem

 Mixed Integer 0-1 Knapsack

-To formulate the mixed integer variant, we add new continuous variables $y_j, j=0,\ldots,m-1$ corresponding to $m$ continuous items.
-Each item $j$ has size $r_j$ and value $t_j$.
+To formulate the mixed integer variant, we add new continuous variables corresponding to continuous items.
+Each item has size and value .
 The formulation for this variant is

 To solve this variant using dynamic programming, we use a very similar value function: